ahshafin2315/cg-calc/README.md

 ## Using the Calculator

+1. Select your undergraduate program from the dropdown menu to see credit details
-1. Enter the total number of courses
+2. Enter the total credits completed (excluding thesis/internship)
-2. Click "Add Grade" to add a new course entry
+3. Click "Add Course" to add course entries
-3. For each course:
+4. For each course:
    - Select input type (Score or Letter Grade)
    - Enter the grade
    - Enter the course count (credit hours/units)
+5. Enable thesis/internship checkbox if applicable and enter grade
-4. The CGPA will be calculated automatically
+6. The CGPA will be calculated automatically
+7. Use the built-in calculator for quick calculations if needed
-5. Use the 'X' button to remove any course entry
+8. Use the 'X' button to remove any course entry
+9. Click "Clear All" to reset all entries

 ## For Developers